shwetakadam5/banking-campaign-management/README.md

 # description

-- This project is to build a web application for
+- This project is to build a MERN stack application for managing a marketing campaign for a financial institution.
+- The campaign management process involves Ideation, Coordination, Execution and Measure.
+This application helps to automates the goal definition, captures target audience and helps establish responses from customer on interested products.
+The results of the campaign can be used for further analysis and action.
+- During this implementation, I was able to apply my knowledge on Express.js, GraphQL, React , JWT authentication, ChakraUI, Mongoose,MongoDB, GlobalContext and overall deployment on Render with MongoDBAtlas.

 ## Table of Contents